gov-cy/staging-govcy-design-system-docs/src/patterns/multiple_things.md

 - when too many items are added
 - when the user tries to remove the only item in the list
 - when the user tries to access the summary page without adding a single item

+If a user tries to continue and there is a validation or business error, display the [error summary](../../components/error_summary/) and link the errors with the appropriate ‘Change’ link on the summary list, or the question page within the loop that the user can correct the violation.

 ### Add another
 There are two ways you can implement so that the user can initiate the loop to add another item from the summary list page.